CanDIG/candig.github.io/.github/ISSUE_TEMPLATE/teammate_picture.md

 ---
+name:
+about:
-title: 'Add new team member to team page'
+title: Add new team member to team page
 labels: enhancement
+assignees:

 ---

 Submit a pull request with a 1280x1280 jpg representing you (a photo, or an avatar of some sort) in /img/team and adding your info to